JanvandenBrand/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 To run a set of tests identified by a marker:
 `$ pytest tests/test_foo.py -v -m bar`

+To generate coverage report when running pytest from the terminal you need to run `pytest` with `coverage`:
+`$ coverage run -m pytest /tests/test.py --cov=src/ --cov-report=xml`

+In addition you can install [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters).
+This will reveal uncovered lines in your source code after the test has been run.

 ### Software license check
 `$ pip-licenses --format=markdown --with-urls  --output-file=./licenses.md`